voku/simple-mysqli/README.md

 ```

 #### fetch(integer  $id = null) : boolean|\ActiveRecord
-This function can fetch one record and assign in to current object, otherwise it will return "false".
+This function can fetch one record and assign in to current object.
 If you call this function with the $id parameter, it will fetch records by using the current primary-key-name.

 ```php